St. Mary's City, Maryland: 1840: Establishment of St. Mary's Female Seminary

 The book Rob of the Bowl tells a somewhat fictionalized story of the original St. Mary's City.
 The author, after the book became popular, publicly lamented that there was no monument to memorialize the original St. Mary's City and what happened there.

-A few years later, in 1840, a women's nondenominational seminary high school was established on the grounds of old St. Mary's City, in response to Kennedy's call for a monument.
-Its founders described it as a "living monument" to the beginnings of religious tolerance and established it to meet the educational needs of young women in the county and the state.
+A few years later, in 1840, a women's nondenominational seminary high school was established on the grounds of old St. Mary's City, in response to Kennedy's call for a monument; its founders described it as a "living monument" to the beginnings of religious tolerance and established it to meet the educational needs of young women in the county and the state.
 The school was called St. Mary's Seminary.

 The school was intentionally made nondenominational, to honor, promote and memorialize religious tolerance, and also to help heal Protestant-Catholic tensions that still haunted St. Mary's County at the time.

 The name was changed to St. Mary's Female Seminary, to clarify the school's already existing female student-only mission.

 Early 1900s

-In 1926, the former St. Mary's women's Catholic seminary school (a boarding high school within the proper of old St. Mary's City that was founded in 1840) was expanded to a two-year seminary female junior college combined with the last two years of high school (four years total).
-This was seen as a natural outgrowth of its former role as a now elite, state-funded women's high school.
+In 1926, the former St. Mary's women's Catholic seminary school (a boarding high school within the proper of old St. Mary's City that was founded in 1840) was expanded to add a two-year seminary female junior college, and renamed to "St. Mary’s Female Seminary-Junior College", and then during 1932–1937, stopped teaching 9th and 10th grades, so it could instead focus on just four levels: 11th ("freshman") and 12th grade ("sophomore"), forming the "Lower Division", and then "juniors" and "seniors" in the junior college known as the "Upper Division".

 Through an act of the Maryland Legislature, St. Mary's gender limitation was removed, and the word "female" was consequently dropped from the school's name.
 However, although males may enroll, they are not offered housing.
 The name of the school was changed to St. Mary's Seminary Junior College.

 The St. Mary's City Commission was chartered in 1966 by the State Assembly of Maryland and the Governor, Millard Tawes.
 The charter created the commission as "a new, independent state agency" reporting directly to the Governor of Maryland "to preserve, develop and maintain" St. Mary's City as a state "monument", and also to oversee ongoing archeological work.

 The Junior College was ordered to be expanded to a four-year institution in 1966 (effective in 1968) and renamed "St. Mary's College of Maryland".
 It was chartered as a four-year public liberal arts college.
 Its mission was to provide a liberal arts college in the public sector to students who could not afford to attend elite private colleges.
 Reorganization was completed in 1967.